GeoscienceAustralia/hiperseis/iloc_rstt/README.md

 `ISF` file.

-6. For primary stations for which we don't already have associations (possible due to step 2 above), we need run both the P and S picking algorithms.
-Add the picks in the `ISF` file.
+6. For primary stations for which we don't already have associations (possible due to step 2 above), we need to run both the P and S picking algorithms and add the picks in the `ISF` file.

 7. We repeat step 6 for temporary station identified in step 3.

 8. We run `iloc` on the updated `ISF` file as the following:
     ```bash
-    echo "isf_infile=isf.dat isf_outfile=isf.out" | ~/bin/iloc isf > isf.log
+    echo "isf_infile=isf.dat isf_outfile=isf.out" | iloc isf > isf.log
     ```

 When an arrival is added in the ISF file, and used in `iloc`, `iloc`